IllinoisLegalAidOnline/website-docs/docs/source/dhi_reusable_steps.rst

 * Add the step title and body
 * Press Save.
 This will create both the Step and promote it to the library

+.. note:: Library items can also be then tagged to specific debt and problem types, to support additional filtering.

 .. image:: ../assets/paragraphs-library-add-step.png

 If the step already exists
 -----------------------------

 * Find the step in an existing Option
 * Press Promote to library.
 This will convert it to a library item.